jmvrbanac/Specter/docs/parallel/index.rst

 State
 ^^^^^^^
 Due to the concept of parallelism, sharing live state between tests through the class instance is very costly and quite impractical.
 As a result, Specter does not sync state between tests during test execution.
-However, each Spec/Describe provides before_all() and after_all() functions to which is called before and after test execution, so that state is carried into the tests.
+However, each Spec provides before_all() and after_all() functions to which is called before and after test execution, so that state is carried into the tests.